FruitMate/.github/profile/README.md

-# Cloud Computing - FruitMate
+# FruitMate - Good Fruit, Happy Farmers

 ## About This App